DeNiro and Pacino in a movie together is pretty much a slamdunk.

 Director Jon Avnet sits back and tells us about the making of this movie.
 He discusses how he put the film together, how Pacino and DeNiro were cast, and what it was like to make this movie with that cast in the city that is famous for these stories.
 What I found really interesting is that Avnet functioned as the producer on this project.
 So in many respects this movie was mainly his vision.
 While I can't say if that helped or hindered this film, it did make it more interesting because his hands were so prevalent on it.

 Anamorphic Widescreen Presentation - 2.35:1.
+1080p.
 Righteous Kill looked pretty solid.
-I haven't had the chance to see how the Blu-ray version of this movie looked, but on the whole things looked quite nice here.
+This movie really benefitted from being in the Blu-ray format.
 There was a very harsh quality to this film that was represented in the way the city was shot.
 Director of Photography Denis Lenoir really seemed to be going for the look that was quite prevalent in the films of Sidney Lumet and Francis Ford Coppola.
-On average, things seemed quite nice on this DVD transfers.
+With the way that High Definition seems to enhance the colors of the films being shown, I think I saw some things that I didn't notice while viewing this movie in Standard Definition.
+The main things were just how bright this movie was shot.
+It almost seems as if they were trying to say something about the characters rather than make an artistic statement.

-The black and white Reservoir Dogs rip off image that was on all the theatrical posters is what graces the front of this DVD cover.
+The black and white Reservoir Dogs rip off image that was on all the theatrical posters is what graces the front of this Blu-ray cover.
 The back features some images from this film with the skyline of New York behind it.
 There is a brief description of what Righteous Kill is about, a Special Features listing, a cast list and technical specs.
+This movie also comes with a digital copy on an extra disc.

 While people might say that I am a sucker for Pacino and DeNiro, I really enjoyed this film.
 It certainly wasn't the best movie that I watched in 2008, but it surely wasn't the worst.
 Yes, I would like for the story to have been better, and at times I felt that our screen legends were merely mugging for the camera.
 On that same note I know that these actors really take their work seriously, so it isn't like I can 100% dismiss what this movie had to offer.
 I think when we hear that stars of this caliber are getting together we expect their movie to be greeted with more fanfare.
 Something tells me that the money people behind this movie we're able to raise the funds because of who was in the film.
 Yet, when it came time to market it that could have been left to a company with more experience and marketing chutzpah.

 Righteous Kill has shades of the films of Sidney Lumet and that alone should make it worth screening.
-Owning this DVD is another story...
+Owning this disc is another story...